LeanderTenbarge/Multi-Element-Wing-Generator/README.md

 3. Support for Multiple wings and endplates, with the ability to have certain elements only in certain spanwise ranges
 4. Ability to analyse and design around endplate - wing interactions.
 5. Scalable Geometry Export in .STEP,.IGES ,and STL file configurations.

+##Table of Contents:
+1. Installation Methods
+2. Class Shape Transformations
+3. PCHIP Interpolations
+4. General Outline of the Problem
+5. Case Folder Structure and explanation
+6. Example Usage and Photos
+7. Future plans and Licensing